figaw/praqma.com/_posts/2015-10-17-linkckecker-jekyll-flavor.md

 ---
 title:  LinkChecker - Jekyll flavor
-tags:   [Featured, Jekyll, Jenkins, Linkchecker, Warnings plugin]
+tags:   [Featured, Jekyll, Jenkins, LinkChecker, Warnings plugin]
 avatar: /images/stories/broken-link.4x3.png
 author: Lars Kruse
 ---

-This parser is designed to parse the CSV output from LinkChecker It assumes that the source of the web, that is being parsed is available in the `_site` folder of the workspace. `_site` is the Jekyll default, but it can be overridden.
+This parser is designed to parse the CSV output from LinkChecker.
+It assumes that the source of the website that is being parsed is available in the `_site` directory of the workspace.
+`_site` is the Jekyll default, but it can be overridden.
 <!--break-->

 __Example:__
-Say that your hosting http://blogs.praqma.com from the master branch Set up a job that
+Say that you're hosting http://blogs.praqma.com from the master branch Set up a job that:

- * pull master
+    pull master
- * jekyll build
+    jekyll build
- * linkchecker -o text -Fcsv/report/linkchecker.report.csv  http://blogs.praqma.com
+    linkchecker -o text -Fcsv/report/linkchecker.report.csv  http://blogs.praqma.com

-Let the Warnings plugin scan the generated report/linkchecker.report.csv using this parser.
+Let the Warnings plugin scan the generated `report/linkchecker.report.csv` using this parser.

 ## Settings for the Warnings plugin